yujiri8/yujiri.xyz/protagonism/emotions.md

 * Of course, losing an argument or being the last one to solve a puzzle is often embarrassing, because it makes you appear less intelligent, and everyone wishes they were intelligent.

-**Footnote on Schadenfreude/Anger**: Sometimes, when you're having a really hard time with something (programming triggers me like this all the time), self-pity would be the "natural" response, but you might feel something you'd rather label as "frustration" instead.
-I believe this is actually the feeling I'm labeling "anger", and it comes from implicitly personifying fortune as victimizing you.
-The reason for doing this is that it can be more comfortable due to the shifting of the blame off yourself and thereby elevating your self-opinion.
-It can even lead to some synthesized schadenfreude when you finally get it working (I experienced this a lot when I was younger).
-One should avoid this though; it's worse for your productivity in my experience, and also you're likely to end up taking your anger out with other people and making their day worse as well.

 <br>

 A few notes about things that aren't on the list and what they're composed of: